vasjamarkic/CookerCheck-ESP32/README.md

 # CookerCheck-ESP32
-A mini house device to alarm when users forget to turn the heater off.
+The mini house device alarms when user forget to turn the heater off.
 Works with inductive, IR and gas heaters.
 Components:

 - ESP32